SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 \end{multline}
 $$

-We then ask: how is the ratio $R = p_1 / p_2$ distributed?
+We then ask: how is their ratio $R = p_1 / p_2$ distributed?
 If we knew the answer, particularly the CDF (or even better the quantile function, which is the functional inverse of the CDF!), we could calculate 95% confidence intervals on the ratio.

 ### Ranges

-It's important to understand the range of the variables $p_1$, $p_2$, and $R$ so that as we transform variables we don't accidentaly step outside reality.
+It's important to understand the ranges of each of the variables $p_1$, $p_2$, and $R$ so that as we transform variables we don't accidentaly step outside reality.
 This will help us keep the integration limits straight.
 Because $p_1$ and $p_2$ are from the standard Beta distribution, we have:

 $$
 0 \le p_1, p_2 \le 1